ColumbusStateWorkforceInnovation/DevOps-Helm/README.md

 ## Prepare your work for submission

-In a terminal window from this directory (the top level directory for this lab):
+In a terminal window from this directory (the top-level directory for this lab):
 - [ ] __If you did not do it before earlier,__ create a new branch for your work using the command `git checkout -b homework-solution`
 - [ ] Run `git add .` to add all newly created files.
 - [ ] Run `git commit -m "ready for grading"` to commit your work.